thomaslin7/image_filters/README.md

 ### Instructions

-- Use your own photo (phone/real-life) or a public image; you may also use `afa_innovation.png` for comparison.
+- Use your own photo or a public image; you may also use `afa_innovation.png` for comparison.
 - Define a concrete problem present in the image (e.g., noise, blur, low contrast, weak edges).
 You can also inject a controlled problem (e.g., add Gaussian noise or salt-and-pepper noise, motion blur, low-light).
 - Work from first principles: you may reference the example scripts, but do not follow them step-by-step.
 Make design choices and justify them.
+Why did you pick or design this filter for the problem?
 - Create a `results/` folder to save outputs and a short write-up.

 ### Tasks